Late-boomer/stream-engine-docs/docs/index.md

 -   **TOBII_STREAM_DIGITAL_SYNCPORT**
 -   **TOBII_STREAM_DIAGNOSTICS_IMAGE**

 *supported* must be a pointer to a valid tobii_supported_t instance.
-If tobii_stream_supported is successfull, *supported* will be set to  **TOBII_SUPPORTED** if the feature is supported, and **TOBII_NOT_SUPPORTED** if it is not.
+If tobii_stream_supported is successful, *supported* will be set to  **TOBII_SUPPORTED** if the feature is supported, and **TOBII_NOT_SUPPORTED** if it is not.